openconstruct/ERNIEDesktop/README.md

 This project built initially for the Baidu ERNIE hackathon, Oct 24-Nov23 2025.
 This application is licensed under the MIT license

--Included Linraries
+-Included Libraries

- Bootstrap 5.3.3 (lib/bootstrap*.{css,js}) is released under the MIT License.
+- Bootstrap 5.3.3 (lib/bootstrap*.{css,js}) is released under the MIT License.
- Marked (lib/marked.min.js) is also MIT licensed.
+- Marked (lib/marked.min.js) is also MIT licensed.
- Highlight.js (lib/highlight*.js/css) is distributed under the BSD 3-Clause
+- Highlight.js (lib/highlight*.js/css) is distributed under the BSD 3-Clause
     License.
- pdf.js (lib/pdf*.js) is licensed under Apache License 2.0.
+- pdf.js (lib/pdf*.js) is licensed under Apache License 2.0.

 The project aims to provide a full featured AI environment with internet search and document interface similar to CHatGPT or Claude desktop.